-Nikola Tesla was a brilliant inventor and scientist who lived at one of the most exciting times in history.
-In America, back in the late-19th century, it seemed new discoveries, inventions, and human achievements were coming along by the bucketful.
+Tesla was a brilliant inventor and scientist who lived at one of the most exciting times in history.
+In America, back in the late 19th century, it seemed new discoveries, inventions, and human achievements were coming along by the bucketful.

 The railroad had brought together the east and west coasts, cities were building not only outward but upward, and something called electricity was beginning to creep into homes and towns around the country.

 Everyone knows Thomas Edison as the man behind the electric lightbulb.
 But Edison had a protégé in Nikola Tesla, who would eventually go on to become a competitor.
 Tesla is known today as a key developer of alternating current, the very power that runs our lives.

 There are those who say Nikola Tesla invented a superweapon.
 He called it a Peace Ray, but others refer to it as a death ray, and it is said to have been capable of horrific destruction.
-This weapon held the power to destroy entire armies and to completely annihilate targets halfway across the globe.
+According to lore, this weapon held the power to destroy entire armies and completely annihilate targets halfway across the globe.